La Pobla de Farnals

-La Pobla de Farnals (Puebla de Farnals) is a municipality in the comarca of Horta Nord in the Valencian Community, Spain.
+La Pobla de Farnals (/ca-valencia/, /ca-valencia/; Puebla de Farnals /es/) is a municipality in the comarca of Horta Nord in the Valencian Community, Spain.

 The town's origins go back to the Middle Ages and it now has a population of about 8,368, much of which is the elderly.

 In the news

 In September 2023, two men were injured in bull running festivities–one of the two later died in the hospital.